agentrickard/tester/README.md

 Tester
 ===

-Tester is a drop-in Drupal 7 plugin that provides drush commands for spidering your site.
+Tester is a Drupal module that provides drush commands for spidering your site.

-It is not a module.
-It should be installed as a global drush extension.

-Drush searches for commandfiles in the following locations:

--   The "/path/to/drush/commands" folder.
--   Folders listed in the 'include' option (see `drush topic docs-configuration`).
--   The system-wide drush commands folder, e.g. /usr/share/drush/commands
--   The ".drush" folder in the user's HOME folder.
--   /drush and /sites/all/drush in the current Drupal installation
--   All enabled modules in the current Drupal installation

 The purpose is to automatically load URLs in order to track PHP version errors.

+## Use case

+Suppose we have a Drupal 9.3 site running on PHP 7.4.
+We would like to do the following:

+* Confirm that it will run without error on PHP 8.1.

+While code analysis tools like [Drupal check](https://github.com/mglaman/drupal-check) can help review code for errors, we would also like to ensure that pages load as expected without PHP errors, warnings, or notices.

 # Usage

-* Download and install
+* Download and install the module with composer or `git clone git@github.com:agentickard/tester.git`
-* `drush dl tester` or `git clone git@github.com:palantirnet/tester.git`
+* `drush en tester`
-* `cp -R tester ~/.drush`
 * Run a test
 * `drush tester-crawl http://example.com`
 * Note that you must supply the URL to the site root.
 No trailing slash is required.

 The command is aliased to `tc`, so this works as well: